You are here

 - Global Health Program

-In my first book, Bodies, Politics and African Healing: The Matter of Maladies in Tanzania (2011) I examine how healers in Tanzania are generating new ways of conceptualizing the body and bodily threats as they confront a changing therapeutic landscape dominated by AIDS and malaria.
-In my research and writing of this book, I attend closely to the ontological politics of healing in Tanzania (that is, struggles of who and what constitutes the realm of the real).
+In my first book, Bodies, Politics and African Healing: The Matter of Maladies in Tanzania (2011), I examine how healers in Tanzania are generating new ways of conceptualizing the body and bodily threats as they confront a changing therapeutic landscape, dominated by AIDS and malaria.
+In my research and writing of this book, I attend closely to the ontological politics of healing in Tanzania (that is, struggles of who and what are considered legitimate actors).
 In so doing, I tell a new story of colonialism and postcolonialism through the struggles of healers, nurses, doctors, and patients over what constitutes bodies and bodily threats in contemporary Africa.
 I also co-edited Medicine, Mobility and Power in Global Africa (2012), a volume which highlights the transnational circulation of medicines, technologies, experts, bureaucratic models and techniques of care in and out of Africa.

+My current research interests lie in the entanglements of ecological and bodily health.
 I am currently working on a second book, Medicines that Feed Us: Plants, Sovereignty and Healing in a Toxic World, which is about the relationship between toxicity and remedy.
-It weaves a story that reworks the pasts and the futures of these relations through healing in Tanzania.
+The story reworks the pasts and the futures of these relations through healing in Tanzania.
 This book brings attention to Tanzanians who are striving to generate inventive projects and fertile collaborations that enable alternative ways of living and dying, growing and decaying, composing and decomposing.
-Through the creation of a new mode of healing they are reframing notions of ecological and bodily health.
-Their daring fosters imaginative and practical experiments in conceptualizing new forms of political and therapeutic sovereignty and real possibilities for ongoingness in the 21st century.
-As the chapters of the book unfold, I describe Tanzanians efforts to change the terms of the debate not only over possible planetary futures, but also over the sites of struggle and spaces of healing.
+Through the creation of a new mode of healing, dawa lishe (nutritious medicine), they are reframing notions of ecological and bodily health.
+Their therapies and work creatively disrupt many of the divisions that have structured modern governance (e.g., food and medicine, traditional and modern, subject and object, wild and cultivated).
+Their imaginative and practical experiments extend conceptualizations of political and therapeutic sovereignty.
+As the chapters of the book unfold, I describe Tanzanians’ efforts to change the terms of the debate not only over possible planetary futures, but also over the sites of struggle and spaces of healing in the 21st century.

-I am also drawn to experiments and collaborations that disrupt the relations the inhere in histories dispossession and inequality by enacting alternative modes of existence and forms of liveliness.
+I am also drawn to experiments and collaborations that disrupt the relations which inhere in histories, dispossession and inequality, by enacting alternative modes of existence and forms of liveliness.
 One such project I co-lead is the Uzima Collective -- a groups of scholars, public health specialists, clinicians, artists and community leaders in Tanzania and the United States.
 We are interested in cultivating a space (or spaces) through which to innovate ways that medicine might more effectively apprehend the many complex scalar relations that make up bodies and ecologies.
-To this end, we have begun to cultivate a garden at the heart of a medicine school in Moshi, Tanzania.
-We are interested in cultivating enduring interventions into the environments of health and reimagining the what medicine can and should be in the face of climate change.
-Our first article on this project, co-authored with my colleague Mary Mosha, which historicized the kind of garden that has been central to generating biomedical knowledge and argues for the urgency in reimagining the garden as an object of medicine in the More-than-Human Anthropocene.
+To this end, we have begun to cultivate a garden at the heart of a medical school in Moshi, Tanzania.
+We are interested in cultivating enduring interventions into the environments of health and re-imagining what medicine can and should be in the face of climate change.
+Our first article on this project, co-authored with my colleague Mary Mosha, historicizes the kind of garden that has been central to generating biomedical knowledge and argues for the urgency of re-imagining the garden as an object of medicine in the more-than-human Anthropocene.

 - ANTHR 2468 : Medicine, Culture, and Society